shudarshon/web-analytics/README.md

-# web-analytics
+# About

-this repository contains instructions and code for implementing SRE web analytics
+Up and running with web traffic analysis methodologies with

+- goaccess